wp-plugins/twitter-ticker/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-Stylish widget to display twitter search results, in a news ticker fashion.
+Twitter Ticker is a stylish widget to display twitter search results, in a news ticker fashion.

 == Description ==

 == Installation ==